grafana/cortex-jsonnet/cortex-mixin/docs/playbooks.md

 ## How to create clone volume (Google Cloud specific)

 In some scenarios, it may be useful to preserve current volume status for inspection, but keep using the volume.
-[Google Persistent Disk support "Clone"](https://cloud.google.com/compute/docs/disks/add-persistent-disk#source-disk) operation that can be used to do that.
+[Google Persistent Disk supports "Clone"](https://cloud.google.com/compute/docs/disks/add-persistent-disk#source-disk) operation that can be used to do that.
 Newly cloned disk is independant from its original, and can be used for further investigation by attaching it to a new Machine / Pod.

 When using Kubernetes, here is YAML file that creates PV (`clone-ingester-7-pv`) pointing to the new disk clone (`clone-pvc-80cc0efa-4996-11ea-ba79-42010a96008c` in this example),